 - Stanford University (J.D.
 2010; Articles Editor, Stanford Law Review; President, Stanford Federalist Society; Stanford Supreme Court Litigation Clinic); University of Virginia (B.A. in Cognitive Science and Philosophy with high distinction 2005; Phi Beta Kappa)

-- District of Columbia; New York; Supreme Court of the United States; U.S. Courts of Appeals for the District of Columbia, First, Fourth, Sixth, Seventh, Ninth, Eleventh, and Federal Circuits; and U.S. District Courts for the District of Columbia and Eastern District of Wisconsin
+- District of Columbia; New York; Supreme Court of the United States; U.S. Courts of Appeals for the D.C.
+Circuit, First, Fourth, Sixth, Seventh, Ninth, Tenth, Eleventh, and Federal Circuits; and U.S. District Courts for the District of Columbia, Eastern District of Wisconsin, and Southern District of New York

 - Law Clerk to: Associate Justice Samuel A. Alito Jr., U.S. Supreme Court (2011-2012) and Judge Thomas B. Griffith, U.S. Court of Appeals, D.C.
 Circuit (2010-2011)